scipy-latinamerica/scipyla2017/docs/tracks.md

 constitutes an integral part of the technical innovations and the particular role of the programming language in providing a competitive advantage.

+Science and Python tools will provide answers to regional IT initiatives in need of coping with more than 689 million mobile subscriptions, 50 million active consumers, and an IoT market expected to double to $15.6 billion and reach more than 800 million connected endpoints.

 ### Topics

 Some particular areas of interest are: